Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/README.md

   ![Screenshot showing all deployed resources in the resource group](./artifacts/media/deployed_resources.png)

-   > **Note:** For enhanced ArcBox security posture, SSH (22) ports aren't open by default.
+   > **Note:** For enhanced security posture, SSH (22) ports aren't open by default.
 You will need to create a network security group (NSG) rule to allow network access to port 22, or use [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) access to connect to the VM.

 - SSH to the js-k3s virtual machine.
   ```shell